Home » Home and Garden » Damp, Condensation & Mould » The Difference Between Damp Proof Paint and Anti-Condensation Paint

 The Difference Between Damp Proof Paint and Anti-Condensation Paint

 Although they seem very similar, damp and condensation are different issues and require different solutions.
 Hence, there is also a significant difference between damp proof paint and anti-condensation paint.
 It does boil down to the same thing: moisture is either finding a way into your property or cannot find a way out.
 A healthy property needs to breathe, with good air flow and ventilation.
-A little dampness and moisture is natural, it’s when the excess has nowhere to go that the problems start.
+A little dampness and moisture is natural, it’s when the excess has nowhere to go that the problems start, such as hygiene issues and surface problems.
 To understand what type of paint you need, damp resistant or condensation resistant, you will first need to understand which of the two issues you are dealing with.

 Damp is caused when the building structure is lacking protection from moisture coming from outdoors.
 This could be a crack in the wall or a damaged roof tile that has been compromised and is letting rain in instead of keeping the rain out.
 Thus, damp is caused from water or moisture finding its way into your property when it shouldn’t have.